Electric ant: Invasive species

 The little fire ant has been introduced on plantations in Gabon and Cameroon to be used as a biological control agent.
 The species has been unintentionally transported from its native range to Africa, North America, Puerto Rico, Cuba, Israel, Taiwan, St. Croix, and multiple Pacific Island groups.
 Invading ants cannot survive in global regions that have cold environments.
 But, little fire ants are found in Canada and England where they find refuge in large human infrastructure and greenhouses.

+In 2022, first colonies were spotted in the south of France.

 Human disturbed landscapes – such as the practice of monocultures, and the deforestation of land – have caused an explosion in the little fire ant population in regions of Brazil and Colombia which have a prevalence of cocoa farms and sugarcane monocultures.
 In Colombia, research shows that high abundance little fire ant populations reduce other ant diversity in heavily deforested regions.

 The little fire ant preys on native insects, causing a decline in population densities, and they can also attack small to medium-sized vertebrates if the ant colonies are disturbed.
 Throughout their invasive and native range, the little fire ant reduces native ant diversity when successfully colonized.
 These ants successfully outcompete the other ants because they exploit a multitude of resources other species need to survive, including honeydew residues, nectar and refuges in vegetation.

 Pets and large domestic animals (such as cats and dogs) stung around the eyes by this ant are known to develop blindness.
 In the Galapagos Islands, the little fire ant is regarded as one of the most aggressive species introduced to this region.
 The ant has contributed to the decline in tortoise populations, as these ants eat the tortoise hatchlings and attack the eyes of adult tortoises.
 Furthermore, large population declines of scorpions, spiders, and native ants can be directly attributed to the invasive ant.

-When humans are encountered, these ants have a powerful sting in proportion to its size.
-The sting causes inch long welts that are itchy and painful.
-Some workers and farmers may have issues properly harvesting crops in high density little fire ant agricultural areas.
+The ants have powerful stings for their size, and will readily attack humans, causing itchy and painful welts up to an inch long.
+Because of this, their presence on farmland may hinder normal agricultural work.

 Research shows that the ant can strip nutrients from agricultural plants, which increases crop susceptibility to disease and other herbivorous insect pests.
 As a result of the ant's presence in agricultural fields, crop yields diminish, and have a negative economic effect on any particular agricultural industry affected by the ant.